 My towels are made with 100% cotton webbing as the trim to bind the edges.
 You can also use ribbon or seam tape.
 Whichever one you use, make sure that you can iron it.
 Many ribbons made from synthetic fabrics will melt when ironed.

-Normally I don’t prewash my fabrics, however, I would prewash and dry your fabrics for this project since it is likely to be washed frequently.
-This will ensure that if the fabric does shrink the edges will not distort (since they are bound with seam tape, which most likely will not shrink).
+Normally, I don’t prewash my fabrics.
+However, I would prewash and dry your fabrics for this project since they will likely be washed frequently.
+This will ensure that if the fabric does shrink, the edges will not distort (since they are bound with seam tape, which most likely will not shrink).

 Hanging Tea Towel Pattern